High School Equivalency (HSE) test

 - The test battery is made up of five (5) sections; Math, Reading, Writing, Science and Social Studies.

 - Students have sixty (60) calendar days to complete the full test battery.
 If the battery remains incomplete on the sixty first day, test scores for the completed subtests will be invalidated.

 - To earn a passing score on the high school equivalency test, a student achieve a scale score of at least an 8 on each of the five subtests; achieve a score of at least a 2 out of 6 on the essay; and achieve a total scaled score across all five subtests of at least 45.

 - The cost of testing is $115.00 for the initial test battery; $23.00 per subject.

 - Applicants may not retest in any subject until the full test battery has been completed.
 Students are eligible to retest twice a calendar year.

 Individuals must pre-register in person for all High School Equivalency tests.
 Please note there are deadlines for each test session.
 For an appointment or more information, call the learning center.

-Effective July 1, 2021, the State of Indiana will begin using HiSET as the test to assess secondary completion.
-Students who have not completed the TASC Test (used since 2014) have until September 30, 2021 to retest.
-For more information on the new HiSET Test, visit www.HiSET.ETS.org
+Effective July 1, 2021, the State of Indiana will use HiSET® as the test to assess secondary completion.
+For more information, visit, www.HiSET.ETS.org